reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 ```

 Now we create the test to run AnnotatedMethods as below.
-It gets a reference to the class, then loops through all the methods that have the annotation @Test, and invokes these methods at run-time.
+It gets a reference to the class, then loops through all the methods that have the annotation @Test, and invokes these methods at runtime.
 We want to verify the Test_1 will run since it is annotated with @Test, and Test_2 will not run since it is not annotated with @Test.

 ```java
 import java.lang.annotation.Annotation;